-- The extent to which student centers under the jurisdiction of the School are in compliance with the wellness policy; - The extent to which the School's wellness policy compares to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the School's wellness policy.
+- The extent to which school sites under the jurisdiction of the School are in compliance with the wellness policy; - The extent to which the School's wellness policy compares to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the School's wellness policy.

-The SWC, in collaboration with individual student centers will monitor compliance with this wellness policy.
+The SWC, in collaboration with individual school sites will monitor compliance with this wellness policy.